insanj/Style/Objective-C.md

 Avoid using macros for object types and constant key values, as well as even remotely complex functions.
 Static variables and C-functions are always preferable.

+## Comments

+However verbose we make our Objective-C code, there are always situations where a little more explaining could go a long way.
+Leaving small, inline comments directly beside a relatively short line of code is the tidiest way to go.

+	int radius = ceilf(powf(2 * M_PI * r, 2)); // Rounded up to prevent 1/x pixel display issues

+This style preserves readability, without interrupting the flow of the code too much, and forces the comment to be succint.
+In the case of long, branching ```if``` / ```else``` statements, consider refactoring the code to split most components into small, more modular functions.
+Then, about a set of condition:

+	// If the user's credentials weren't found if (. . .)

+	// If the user's credentials couldn't be secured else if (. . .)

+	// If the user's credentials were incorrect else

+The most valuable and documentative form of comments comes in the form of Apple-doc conforming property and method header blocks.
+These are incredibly useful, particularly if kept up-to-date with recent code, for both readability and idea mulling-over.
+Here's a great, extended example:

+	/**
+ 	*  Synchronously deploy a warning shot to the given cities.
+ 	*
+ 	*  @param locations Array of arrays; every element is another array, with the first element being the name of the state, and the following elements names of cities in that state.
+ 	*
+ 	*  @return Dictionary with cites : respose.
+Both conform to NSString.
+ 	*
+ 	*  @see deployWarningShotToWorld A more streamlined way of getting your point across.
+	*  @warning Paste me inline to warn about the dangers of poking bears.
+ 	*/
+	- (NSDictionary *)deployWarningShotToLocations:(NSArray *)locations;

+More examples can be found in this handy [NSHipster article](http://nshipster.com/documentation/).
+Make sure to pick up [VVDocumenter-Xcode](https://github.com/onevcat/VVDocumenter-Xcode) for speedy comment block creation.

+## Variables

+### Variable Naming

+Always choose lengthy, descriptive, attractive names for variables.
+Especially when creating static variables, instance variables, or properties, context needs to be embedded in the name— sacrificing minor typing time (use autocomplete already!) for a huge increase in understandability.

+	@property(nonatomic, retain) CGFloat initialBallAngularVelocity;

+This also spares the need for attached comments, and lets anyone understand the basic structure of the code.
+When creating local variables in a specific method, however, some specificity can be forgone:

+	- (NSAttributedString *)refreshControlAttributedStringFromDate:(NSDate *)date {
+		NSDateFormatter *dateFormatter = [[NSDateFormatter alloc] init];
+		NSString *prefixedDescription = . . .

+which is more suitable (and less sanity-taxing) than:

+	- (NSAttributedString *)refreshControlAttributedStringFromDate:(NSDate *)date {
+		NSDateFormatter *refreshControlDateFormatter = [[NSDateFormatter alloc] init];
+		NSString *refreshControlPrefixedDescription = . . .